jbranchmaster/upgraded-engine/recipies/breakfast/02_semiya_upma_bambino_vermicelli.md

 # Core Ingredients
 - This serves 4 people
 - `1.5 cups` of raw `Bambino Vermicelli`.
 Each cup measures `300ml`.
-Can use upto `1.75` for little bigger portion sizes
+Can use upto `1.75 cups` for little bigger portion sizes
-- `1:1.3 ratio of vermicelli:water` for cooking. `1.5` is the max ratio and can remain stagnant or decrease as `Vermicelli` increases
+- `1.2 cups of water to that of vermicelli` for cooking. `1.5` is the max ratio and can remain stagnant or decrease as `Vermicelli` increases
 - `2` medium sized carrots.
 Chop them into small pieces
 - `1` cup of `green peas`.
 Each cup measures `90-100ml`.
 Soak them in water if they are frozen
 - `1` coin sized `ginger piece`. chop them into small pieces